Helmisofia/Movies/README.md

 App for searching movies and series by title.
-You can see data from movies and series, and add them to your favourites.
+You can see data from movies and series and add them to your favourites.
-Shows also a map, where the country, where the movie is made is marked.
+There's also a map that pins down the origin country of the movie or series.

 "# Movies"